Integrating With Games

 RefPtr<Bitmap> bitmap = bitmap_surface->bitmap();

-Once you have the Bitmap, you can lock it to retrieve the pixel buffer and upload to a texture.
+Once you have the Bitmap, you can lock it to access the pixel buffer and upload it to a texture.

 void CopyBitmapToTexture(RefPtr<Bitmap> bitmap) {